Rishabh044/arcade-ai/README.md

 https://api.arcade.dev/workers and call your toolkits through the playground, LLM API, or Tools API of Arcade.

+For more details on building your own tools, see the [Tool SDK Documentation](https://docs.arcade.dev/home/build-tools/create-a-tool-with-auth) and see more on calling your own tools below.

 ### Sharing Your Toolkit

 To list your toolkit on Arcade, you can open a PR to add your toolkit to the [arcadeai/docs](https://github.com/ArcadeAI/docs) repository.